-We consent to the reference to our firm under the captions "Selected Consolidated Financial Data" and "Experts" and to the use of our report dated February 23, 2001 in Pre-Effective Amendment No. 2 to the Registration Statement on Form S-3 and related Prospectus of StemCells, Inc. for the registration of 10,350,000 shares of its common stock.
+We consent to the reference to our firm under the captions "Selected Consolidated Financial Data" and "Experts" and to the use of our report dated February 23, 2001 in the Registration Statement (Form S-1 No. 333- ) and related Prospectus of StemCells, Inc. for the registration of up to 10,350,000 shares of its common stock.